MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 8 - Classes**

 Each contact type will have its own class object.
 The base class will be Contact and will contain a class menthod to get the details from the user for first name, last name and phone number.
 The close Contact class will be derived from the Contact class so will inherit the user inputs for first name, last name and phone number.
 It will have an extra field for address.
 The Family Contact class will be derived from the Contact class and will inherit from its parent, Close Contact.
-It will had two extra attributes for pet name and favourite drinks.
+It will add two extra fields for pet name and favourite drink.
 Lastly, the Work Contact class will be derived from the Close Contact class as well.
-It will had its own attributes of work address, work phone and skills.
+It will had its own fields of work address, work phone and skills.

 ## **R7 - Implementation Plan**

 Below is a description of how each feature will be implemented.
 Below that are the prioritisation and timeline tables showing how I will structure the time available for the project

 Please use the following link to my Trello Kanban board.
 You will need to be a member of this board to access the cards linked below in each feature.
+Each Trello card will contain the checklist for that feature.

 *Become a membor of my Trello Kanban Board* -  [T1A3 - Terminal Application](https://trello.com/invite/b/saDZZxHD/5d41a86ce59bd13dba73c716b2d86d00/t1a3-terminal-application)

 ### **Feature 1 - Create / Add a contact**

-Firstly I will need to ask the user what type of contact they want to create and use a match case to direct the program flow to create the correct type of contact.
-Once the contact type has been established, the `set_details()` method will be called from either the contact, close contact, family contact or work contact class, which will return the user input back into the match case in variables.
+Firstly, the user will be asked what type of contact they want to create and use a match case to direct the program flow to create the correct type of contact.
+Once the contact type has been established, the `set_details()` class method will be called from either the contact, close contact, family contact or work contact class, which will return the user input back into the match case in variables.

-These variables, along with a user ID, will be passed as arguments to the `add_contact()` function which will return the correct size dictionary to a variable in the match case.
+These variables, along with a user ID, will be passed as arguments to the `add_contact()` function which will return the correct size dictionary to a variable `contact` in the match case.
 That dictionary will be inserted into the json file.
 The user ID will be incremented and then the flow will break out of the match case and return to the menu.

 Nested if statements will be used to first create the 'base' dicionary that has the variables that all the contact types use.
 The dict will be added to and returned based on the booleans which will pass or fail dending on which contact type is being created.